-This type of command requests (queries) the currently programmed status.
+The Query command requests the presently programmed status.
 It is identified by the question mark (?) at the end of the fundamental form of the command.
-Most commands have a query form, Example:
+Most commands have a query form.

 :TRIGger:TIMer?
-Queries the timer interval.
+Queries the timer interval

-Most command that require a numeric parameter(<n>) can also use the DEFault, MINimum, and MAXimum parameters for the query form.
+Most commands that require a numeric parameter (<n>) can also use the DEFault, MINimum, and MAXimum parameters for the query form.
 These query forms are used to determine the RST default value and the upper and lower limits for the fundamental command.
-Examples:

 :TRIGger:TIMer?
-DEFault Queries the RST default value. :TRIGger:TIMer?
-MINimum Queries the lowest allowable value. :TRIGger:TIMer?
-MAXimum Queries the largest allowable value.
+DEFault Queries the RST default value :TRIGger:TIMer?
+MINimum Queries the lowest allowable value :TRIGger:TIMer?
+MAXimum Queries the largest allowable value